 Shifting Trade Patterns and Higher Crude Oil Prices Brighten Prospects for U.S. Ethanol and Corn

-In the farmdoc daily article posted on June 11 we concluded that the recent shift in the U.S. net ethanol trade balance, particularly since October 2013, has contributed to the continuation of high ethanol prices relative to corn prices and the resulting historically large margins for ethanol producers.
+In a previous farmdoc daily article (June 11,2014) we concluded that the recent shift in the U.S. net ethanol trade balance, particularly since October 2013, has contributed to the continuation of high ethanol prices relative to corn prices and the resulting historically large margins for ethanol producers.
 Here we examine some of the details of the shifting trade pattern.
 In addition, we discuss the potential implication of this shift along with the recent increase in crude oil prices for the prospects of U.S. ethanol production and corn consumption.

 Figure 1, which was included in last week’s article, clearly reveals the recent decline in U.S. ethanol imports and expansion in U.S. exports starting in October/November 2013.
 Imports and exports were evenly balanced in September 2013, but net exports were 25 million gallons in October 2013 and averaged nearly 60 million gallons per month from November 2013 through April 2014.
 U.S. imports are almost entirely from Brazil, directly or indirectly through countries in the Caribbean Basin Initiative.
 The decline in imports since late 2013 reflects the declining role of Brazilian ethanol in meeting the advanced biofuels portion of the Renewable Fuels Standards (RFS) in favor of biodiesel.